 FAQ: Do foreign nationals need a Protected Area Permit (PAP)?

-Please be aware that foreign nationals require a Protected Area Permit (PAP) for overnight stays in certain sections of the Bir area.
+Please be aware that foreign nationals require a Protected Area Permit (PAP) for being out at night in the surrounding areas.